arutkayb/flutter_todo/README.md

 7. From your Flutter project directory, run the following command to start the app configuration workflow:
 `flutterfire configure`
 8. Choose the project that you created for this app

+## Run
+1. Run `flutter test integration_test` to see if you did the setup properly
+2. Enjoy the app

 ## Internal
 ### Architecture